Abandoned Theaters

 Mountain Drive-In

-The single-screen Mountain Drive-In Theater, with room for 520 automobiles, opened on the former Vantran Farm 2 by Dr. Luther Grant on June 18, 1949.
+The single-screen Mountain Drive-In Theater, with room for 520 automobiles, was opened on the former Vantran Farm 2 by Dr. Luther Grant on June 18, 1949.
 The theater was later triplexed before closing in 1997.

 Ohio